lamminhthien/quick-search-code-and-file/instruction.md

 In the search file, Let user choose one of 2 option:
 Option 1: Enter the folder path
 Option 2: Show folder popup selection to easily choose folder (I don't want to manual copy and past folder path)

+# Enhancement 2
+For search pattern, let don't search on some file or folder which is ignore by .gitignore Skip search on NodeModules